-5.4 Audit Loggin Procedures
+J. + Addit Loggin Procedures

 RFC 3647 5.4.1 Types of events recorded

 Number 1

-ETSI NCP+ 7.4.5.j
+ETSI 7.4.5.j

 PKIo Logging has to take place on at least: Routers, firewalls and network system components; Database activities and events; Transactions; Operating systems; Access control systems; Mail servers.

-CA key life cycle management; Certificate life cycle management; Threats and risks such as: Successful and unsuccessful attacks on the PKI system; Activities of staff on the PKI system;
+At the very least, the CSP has to log the following events: CA key life cycle management; Certificate life cycle management; Threats and risks such as: Successful and unsuccessful attacks on the PKI system; Activities of staff on the PKI system;